Care of lacerations

 The maximum dose of lidocaine is 3 to 5 mg/kg (1% solution = 1 g/100 mL = 10 mg/mL), and that of bupivacaine is 2.5 mg/kg.
 Addition of epinephrine increases the allowable dose of lidocaine to 7 mg/kg, and of bupivacaine to 3.5 mg/kg.

-Adverse reactions to local anesthetics include allergic reactions (hives and, occasionally, anaphylaxis) and sympathomimetic effects from epinephrine (eg, palpitations, tachycardia).
+Adverse reactions to local anesthetics include allergic reactions ( hives Urticaria Urticaria consists of migratory, well-circumscribed, erythematous, pruritic plaques on the skin.
+Urticaria also may be accompanied by angioedema, which results from mast cell and basophil activation... read more and, occasionally, anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more ) and sympathomimetic effects from epinephrine (eg, palpitations, tachycardia).
 True allergic reaction is rare, particularly to amide anesthetics; many patient-reported events represent anxiety or vagal reactions.
 Furthermore, allergic reactions are often due to methylparaben, the preservative used in multidose vials of anesthetic.
 If the offending agent can be identified, a drug from another class (eg, ester instead of amide) can be used.
-Otherwise, a test dose of 0.1 mL preservative-free (single-dose vial) lidocaine can be given intradermally; if there is no reaction within 30 min, that anesthetic can be used.
+Otherwise, a test dose of 0.1 mL preservative-free (single-dose vial) lidocaine can be given intradermally; if there is no reaction within 30 minutes, that anesthetic can be used.

 Techniques recommended to minimize the pain of injection include the following: